rivernews/djangorest-angularcli-eb/README.md

 *this will start deploying to eb for the very first time.*

 - From now on, do your work, commit git, then do `eb deploy`

-### Deploy with no database and model

-This is a simplify/skipped version of previous section.
-For details on each step you can refer to previous section [Deploy by creating new database](#deploy-by-creating-new-database)

-- remember to put `requirements.txt` in backend subfolder!
-- go to subfolder for django backend, `eb init`, fill in all info.
-  - refer to previous section for more info.
-- edit local `python.config` without including migrate command under `container_commands:`
-- double check django settings you have `www` in `STATIC_ROOT`
-- `eb create --scale 1`
-  - refer to previous section for more info.
-- test your deployed website! **TODO: We stopped here!**
-- from now on, do git add commit push, then `eb deploy`

-### TODO: Attach an existing database to website

 ### Connect to database on Amazon RDS from GUI Client or Heroku